kavish54/BeatBliss/README.md

 # 🎵 BeatBliss - Music Genre Classification & Recommender System

-BeatBliss is a web-based application that allows users to **upload music files**, detect their **genre** using machine learning, and receive **personalized recommendations** through integration with the **Spotify API**.
+BeatBliss is a web-based application that allows users to **upload music files**, detect their **genre** using machine learning, and receive ** recommendations** through based on their favorite songs.
 Designed for music lovers, curators, and enthusiasts, it bridges the gap between user preferences and music discovery.

 ---